hteumeuleu/hteumeuleu.com/_drafts/fonts-in-emails.md

 title:  "Fonts in HTML emails"
 ---

 There is no such thing as a “safe font” in HTML emails.
 There, I said it.
 I’ve seen so many posts asking for safe fonts to use in HTML emails, usually answered with a reduced list of fonts available on Windows.
-So let me explain why safe fonts is a deprecated concept and how much more there can be to fonts in HTML emails.
+So let me explain why safe fonts is a deprecated concept and how much more there can be to fonts in HTML emails than _Arial_ and _Times_.

 Fonts in an HTML email can come from **four different sources**: